w7978708wen/Student-Home-Rental-Analysis/README.md

 I aim to use my data sets to display my exploratory data analysis, dashboard creation, design principles, and data story-telling techniques.

-<h1>Data Analysis Using Python</h1>
+<h1>Data Transformation Using Python</h1>
 Please go to the my <a href="https://github.com/w7978708wen/Student-Home-Rental-Analysis/blob/main/Python_data_analysis.ipynb">Jupyter notebook</a> attached in this repository for exact steps done.
-After data-cleaning, the .csv files will be used in Power BI to create the dashboard with data visualizations.
+After data transformation, the .csv files will be used in Power BI to create the dashboard with data visualizations.
 Here are some of my takeaways:

 <h3>Handling missing values</h3>